cliffhall/node-multi-server-chat/README.md

 ## TODO

+  * Make user an object instead of a string, giving it an id and a name.

   * Add cluster module support (vertical scaling) so a single port will do on a machine, while guaranteeing optimal use of CPUs.

-  * Make user an object instead of a string, giving it an id and a name.
+  * Add shell that opens multiple clients in iframes for testing.
+(Thanks to Kyle at Oasis Digital for this suggestion)

   * Add richer client with message history display.